 Volunteers are a very important piece in the hospice realm and are used in nearly all aspects of the program.
 Hospice volunteers come from a wide variety of cultural backgrounds and professions.
 This diversity of life experiences is what makes each individual unique and valuable to hospice volunteering.

-Even though the hospice volunteer roles are quite diverse, they are commonly divided into two major categories: 1) those that are directly involved with the care of a dying person and their family, and 2) those that indirectly support the dying by providing services directly to hospice.
+Even though the hospice volunteer roles are quite diverse, they are commonly divided into two major categories: 1) those who are directly involved with the care of a dying person and their family, and 2) those who indirectly support the dying by providing services directly to Heartlinks.

-Office volunteers are much needed “extra hands” that play a key role in meeting deadlines for mailings and daily operations of the office.
+Office volunteers and/or event volunteers are much-needed extra hands that play a key role in events, mailings and other daily operations of the office.